ibm-cloud-docs/power-iaas/getting-started-PER.md

 Transit Gateway is required to connect with VPC and classic infrastructure.
 To attach a virtual server instance from a PER workspace with Transit Gateway, complete the steps that are mentioned in [Ordering IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway&interface=ui)

-Select **{{site.data.keyword.powerSys_notm}}** under connection to attach a virtual server instance that was created on a PER enabled workspace.
+Select **{{site.data.keyword.powerSys_notm}}** under connection to attach a virtual server instance that was created on a PER-enabled workspace.
 You can also add VPC and Classic infrastructures as connection.

 The multiple connections that you add under Transit Gateway can ping each other.
 For example, if you add a {{site.data.keyword.powerSys_notm}} workspace and VPC under Transit Gateway connection, they both can access each other resource.